Lucky Luciano: American power struggle

 By 1957, Genovese felt strong enough to move against Luciano and his acting boss, Costello.
 He was aided in this move by Gambino, now the Anastasia family's underboss.
 On May 2, following Genovese's orders, Vincent Gigante ambushed Costello in the lobby of his Central Park apartment building, The Majestic.
 Gigante called out, "This is for you, Frank", and as Costello turned, shot him in the head.
 After firing his weapon, Gigante quickly left, thinking he had killed Costello; however, the bullet had only grazed Costello's head and he was not seriously injured.
 Although Costello refused to cooperate with police, Gigante was arrested for attempted murder.
 He was acquitted at trial, thanking Costello in the courtroom after the verdict.
-Costello was allowed to retire after conceding control of what is today called the Genovese crime family to Genovese.
+Costello was allowed to retire after ceding control of what is today called the Genovese crime family to Genovese.
 Luciano was powerless to stop these events.

 On October 25, 1957, Genovese and Gambino successfully arranged the murder of Anastasia, another Luciano ally.
 The following month, Genovese called a meeting of bosses in Apalachin, New York, to approve his takeover of the Genovese family and to establish his national power.
 Instead, the Apalachin Meeting turned into a fiasco when law enforcement became aware of the meeting and conducted a raid.
 Over 65 high-ranking mobsters were arrested, and the Mafia was subjected to publicity and numerous grand jury summonses.
 The enraged mobsters blamed Genovese for the disaster, opening a window of opportunity for Genovese's opponents.
 Luciano allegedly attended a meeting at a hotel in Palermo to discuss heroin trade as part of the French Connection.
 After this meeting, Luciano allegedly helped pay part of $100,000 to a Puerto Rican drug dealer to falsely implicate Genovese in a drug deal.
 On April 4, 1959, Genovese was convicted in New York of conspiracy to violate federal narcotics laws.
 Sent to prison for fifteen years, Genovese tried to run his crime family from prison until his death in 1969.